 Berman concludes with the statement “I’m not invoking spirituality, merely that the effect of random collisions and mutations is not always a workable answer.
 So perhaps nature is inherently smart.”
 I would suggest that wing design is just one of a massive number of design features that allow life to exist.

-We have pointed out repeatedly that finding life in space is not a biblical issue.
+We have pointed out repeatedly that finding life on Ceres or anywhere in space is not a biblical issue.
 The Bible doesn’t tell us that God did not create life elsewhere, and He very well may have.
 There is a deeper motive for announcements like this one.
 If you are going to teach that life began in a primeval soup full of organic molecules, you have to find the molecules to put into the soup.
 Amino acids have been found in meteorites and in dark nebulae, but most have been small and very limited in complexity.